Multi-layer Perceptron Trainability Explained via Variability: MLP: notations and settings

-An artificial neural network consists of an input layer, an output layer and $L$ hidden layers for some $L\ge 1$.
-Unless otherwise specified, all hidden layers are assumed to be fully connected and parameterized by a sequence of weight matrices and a sequence of bias vectors of compatible sizes,
+We consider MLP models comprising of an input layer, an output layer, and $L+1$ hidden layers for $L \ge 0$.
+It is constructed from $L$ affine maps represented by a sequence of weight matrices $\{W_k\}$ and bias vectors $\{b_k\}$ of compatible sizes for $k=1,\cdots,L$.
+We denote the collections of such weight matrices and bias vectors, respectively, by

-For ease of discussions, we will tacitly assume that all weight matrices $W_i \in \R^{d\times d}$ and all bias vectors $b_i \in \R^d$ are of the same sizes.
+For ease of discussions, we will tacitly assume that all weight matrices $W_i \in \R^{d\times d}$ and all bias vectors $b_i \in \R^d$.
 This assumption will have no substantive impact on our conclusions.